Samuel L. Jackson: Early life and education

 Jackson was born on December 21, 1948, in Washington, D.C., the only child of Elizabeth Harriett (née Montgomery) and Roy Henry Jackson.
 He grew up in Chattanooga, Tennessee.
 His father lived away from the family in Kansas City, Missouri, and later died of alcoholism.
 Jackson met him only twice during his life.
 He was raised by his mother, a factory worker and later a supplies buyer for a psychiatric hospital; he was also raised by his maternal grandparents, Edgar and Pearl Montgomery, as well as extended family.
 According to DNA tests, Jackson partially descends from the Benga people of Gabon, and he became a naturalized citizen of Gabon in 2019.
 He developed a stutter during childhood and learned to "pretend to be other people who didn't stutter".
+On a 2012 episode of Finding Your Roots, Samuel L. Jackson discovered that Judge Joel Branham was his 3rd great-grandfather.
+Branham was a white, English-ancestry slaveholder in Georgia who had children with Matilda Branham, one of his enslaved people, who is the actor's great-great-great-grandmother.
+Through Branham, Jackson is a descendant of Edward I of England.

 Jackson attended several segregated schools and graduated from Riverside High School in Chattanooga.
 He played the French horn, piccolo, trumpet, and flute in the school orchestra.
 Initially intent on pursuing a degree in marine biology, he attended Morehouse College in Atlanta, Georgia, where he was a cheerleader.
 After joining a local acting group to earn extra points in a class, he found an interest in acting and switched his major.
 Before graduating in 1972, he co-founded the Just Us Theatre.